goodboyckennan/OOP-Assignment/README.md

 -Avoid Spatula or else you lose 1 life

 Dec 26
--Procedurally drawn Rat(Player), Spatula, Food
+- Procedurally drawn Rat(Player), Spatula,

+Dec 27

+- Watched "Ratatouille" to get more idea
+- Procedurally drawn the Game Floor inspired by the kitchen floor in "Ratatouille"
+- tweaked the speed of the Rat(Player)